 Tragically, people lose their lives while visiting USACE-managed lands and waters every year.
 Most of the tragedies are water related.
 The public’s help is needed to reduce the number of fatalities at the more than 2,800 USACE-managed recreation areas nationwide.
 USACE personnel stress the importance of water safety year-round when talking with visitors, but especially during the summer season because that is when most public recreation fatalities occur.

-Wear a life jacket – By providing time to be rescued, it will help ensure you survive an unexpected fall into the water.
+· Wear a life jacket – By providing time to be rescued, it will help ensure you survive an unexpected fall into the water.
 It can also save your life if you become exhausted due to fatigue, waves, or current while swimming.
 An adult can drown in 60 seconds, and it takes a strong swimmer 10 minutes to put on a life jacket after entering the water.
-Life Jackets Worn…Nobody Mourns.
+Statistics show that numerous drownings could have been prevented if a life jacket would have been worn, Life Jackets Worn…Nobody Mourns.

 Understand “boater’s hypnosis” – It is a condition brought on by the effects of sun, wind, noise, vibration, and motion experienced during a day of boating.
 Boater’s hypnosis can slow your reaction time almost as much as if you were legally intoxicated.
 Adding alcohol to this condition intensifies the effects.